-Immediately below is a summary of our recommendations, some of which are new, and some of which are carried forward from the BAC's September 2017 and May 2019 report s to the Mayor and Council.
+Following is a summary of our recommendations, some of which are new, and some of which are carried forward from the BAC's September 2017 and May 2019 report to the Mayor and Council (marked with an asterisk (\) below).
 A more detailed discussion of each recommendation follows this summary.

-- 1. Adopt a 10-year formula to provide full funding of the Vital Services Stabilization Fund. - 2.
-Provides a new and adequate funding source for the Landscape and Lighting District. - 3.
-Continue to explore the revenue side of the budget, as recommended in our prior reports. - 4.
-Provide transparent, clear, and understandable information about the City's debts and obligations. - 5.
-Provide full funding for the obligations accruing for Other Post-Employee Benefits. - 6.
-The City Administrator's Office should include the BAC in the Five-Year Forecast process to promote feedback and input. - 7.
-Adopt a Policy Directive to create transparency and reporting of departmental spending for overtime, additional to requirements in the recently-amended CFP. - 8.
-Adopt a budget schedule which prioritizes early decision making and avoids excessive compression in the last 30 days (see charts, below). - 9.
-Work to improve Council-Staff working relationships. - 10.
-Expand the Budget Ambassador Program as a means of providing more budget information to Oaklanders. - 11.
-Continue to improve Community Budget engagement as detailed on pp 2-4 of the BAC report of May 30,2019 with specific reference to meeting ground rules, elected officials as policy-makers and, accommodations for non-English speaking and hearing-impaired residents,. - 12.
-Continue to strengthen the centralized budget page on the City website and develop other electronic methods to communicate budget information such as Facebook, Nextdoor, etc.
+- 1. Adopt a 5- to 10-year formula to provide full funding of the Vital Services Stabilization Fund. - Establish a new and adequate funding source for the Landscape and Lighting District. \ - 3.
+Continue to explore the revenue side of the budget, as recommended in our prior reports. \ - 4.
+Provide transparent, clear, and understandable information about the City's debts and obligations. - Attach all relevant reports regarding the City's Other Post-Employment Benefits (OPEB) liability to the budget and disclose the difference between the City's OPEB contribution for the year and its Actuarially Determined Contributions (ADC). \ - 6.
+Include the BAC in the Five-Year Forecast process as performed by staff to promote BAC feedback and input. - 7.
+Consult with any City Commission that has a responsibility to make recommendations on spending of a particular revenue source to minimize the risk of diverging priorities. \ - 8.
+Adopt a Policy Directive to create transparency and reporting of departmental spending for overtime, in addition to requirements in the recently amended CFP.

+- 9. Adopt a budget schedule which prioritizes early decision making and avoids excessive compression late in the budget cycle (see charts, discussion, and specific recommendations below). - 10.
+Work to improve Council-Staff working relationships. - 11.
+Staff review the overall sequencing/timing of events in regard to consideration of the President's budget and provide a report to the Council for consideration within the next 6 Months. - 12.
+Expand the Budget Ambassador Program as a means of providing more budget information to Oaklanders. \ - 13.
+Continue to improve Community Budget engagement as detailed on pp 2-4 of the BAC report of May 30, 2019 and contained in Attachment A to this report with specific reference to meeting ground rules, elected officials as policymakers and accommodations for non-English speaking and hearingimpaired residents. \ - 14.
+Continue to strengthen the centralized budget page on the City website and develop other electronic methods to communicate budget information such as Facebook, Nextdoor, etc. - 15.
+Support establishment of performance management program which should include sufficient staff for implementation, and personnel vacancy rates should be considered as part of such a program.\

-A detailed explanation of the BAC's Comments and Recommendations follows.
+A detailed explanation of the BAC's Comments and Recommendations follows: